ali-adel/Drowsiness_Detection/README.md

 ## Scientific Papers

-This folder contains our scientific papers related to the drowsiness detection project.
-These papers detail the methodology, experimental results, and implications of our research.
+These paper detail the methodology, experimental results, and implications of our research.
 You can find the papers in the `scientific_papers` folder.

 ## Installation